Balozi Harvey: Early life

 Harvey was born in East Orange, New Jersey, on January 26, 1940, to parents Clifton Harvey and Willie Bell Harvey.
 He was raised Catholic.
-His father was a cook for Marcus Garvey and an activist in the Pan-African Movement.
-He graduated from East Orange High School in 1957 and enlisted in the United States Air Force, where he served with the Strategic Air Command for four years before being discharged in 1961.
+His father was a cook for Marcus Garvey, an activist in the Pan-African Movement.
+He graduated from East Orange High School in 1957 and enlisted in the United States Air Force.
+He served with the Strategic Air Command for four years before being discharged in 1961.

-Harvey matriculated at Seton Hall University, majoring in political science.
-After graduating from college, Harvey attended the United Nations language school in New York, where he learned Swahili, Mandarin Chinese, Arabic, and Zulu.
+Harvey graduated from Seton Hall University, where he majored in political science.
+He, then, attended the United Nations International School, in New York, where he learned Swahili, Mandarin Chinese, Arabic, and Zulu.

-In 1965, Harvey converted from Christianity to Islam and joined the Nation of Islam, where he later became an advocate for the holiday Kwanzaa.
-He married Karimu F. Hill in 1979, who served as the Judge of the Municipal Court of East Orange.
-Since 1982, Harvey has resided in South Orange, New Jersey, United States.
+In 1965, Harvey converted from Christianity to Islam and joined the Nation of Islam.
+He later became an advocate for the holiday Kwanzaa.
+He married Karimu F. Hill in 1979, a judge of the Municipal Court of East Orange.
+From 1982 until his death, Harvey resided in South Orange, New Jersey.
 He had six children and five grandchildren.